rdunlop/unicycling-registration/README.md

 as the expense details for registration.

 * Create an account (using the "Sign Up" page)
-* Use the "heroku console" to set this user as "super_admin: true"
+* Use the console to set this user as "super_admin: true"

      u = User.find(1); u.add_role :super_admin;